 How Annual Taxes Work as an Independent Contractor for Nursing

 Taxes are handled differently with regular employees vs independent contractors.
-When a nurse are a W-2 employee, the nurse must pay state and federal taxes, social security taxes, etc. come out of the NP’s paycheck.
+When a nurse is a W-2 employee, the nurse must pay state and federal taxes, social security taxes, etc., from the NP’s paycheck.
 This doesn’t happen with a 1099 position.
 No taxes are deducted from the nurse practitioner’s pay.
-Come tax time; the nurse practitioner is responsible for paying income tax, social security tax, Medicare tax, and self-employment tax.
-Social security and Medicare taxes will be twice as much, since the nurse practitioner doesn’t have an employer paying half.
+Come tax time, the nurse practitioner is responsible for paying income tax, social security tax, Medicare tax, and self-employment tax.
+Social Security and Medicare taxes will be twice as much since the nurse practitioner doesn’t have an employer paying half.
 Although it looks like the nurse practitioner is being paid a lot of money at pay time, the nurse can’t forget that they will still owe taxes at tax time.

 Demanding More Pay Per Hour (or Salary) as a Nursing Independent Contractor

 The nurse practitioner can demand more money when working as an independent contractor.
 The employer doesn’t have to shoulder the tax burden, so they should be able to pay the nurse much more.
 Since the nurse also won’t receive any benefits as a 1099 contractor, the NP’s pay should make up for that.
 The nurse can figure that they can ask for ten to twenty percent more than standard pay for a W-2 employee.